jvanstraten/fletcher_streams/README.md

  - The `empty` flag can be used to delay termination of a dimension.
 In this case, the `last` value need not always be thermometer code.
-For instance, a transfer with `last` = `"001"` followed by a transfer with `last` = `"110"` and empty driven `'1'` is a legal way to terminate batch.
+For instance, a transfer with `last` = `"001"` followed by a transfer with `last` = `"110"` and empty driven `'1'` is a legal way to terminate a batch.
 However, each dimension must only be terminated once, and must be terminated in inner to outer order.
 For instance, `last` = `"010"` followed by `last` = `"101"` is illegal because the order is violated. `last` = `"001"` with `empty` =